pyodide/pyodide/docs/using_pyodide_from_webworker.md

 In this example process we will have three parties involved:

-* The **service worker** is responsible for running scripts in its own thread separate thread.
+* The **web worker** is responsible for running scripts in its own thread separate thread.
 * The **worker API** exposes a consumer-to-provider communication interface.
 * The **consumer**s want to run some scripts outside the main thread so they don't block the main thread.